How is the RHA different from the previous system?

 The Regional Homelessness Authority is meant to unify and coordinate what was previously a fragmented and politicized approach.
 We heard from people with personal experience that the old system’s services were geographically and administratively disconnected, overly politicized, data collection was duplicative, burdensome, or not useful, and people were faced with dead ends rather than meaningful support.

 The Regional Homelessness Authority has a human-centered theory of change that guides our work: If we create a homeless response system that centers people with lived experience, then we will be able to meet needs and eliminate inequities, in order to end homelessness for all.

 Unified & Coordinated

-The RHA will transform a fragmented series of programs and departments into a unified, streamlined and coordinated system, built on equity and social justice principles, centering the voices of those most affected.
 With the creation of the RHA for Seattle and King County, and as more cities in our region sign on to this approach, we are consolidating policy-making and funding, coordinating service delivery, and adopting common performance measures.
 As a result, the RHA will hold the primary responsibility for dramatically reducing homelessness.

-- Outreach to persons experiencing homelessness
+- Outreach to people experiencing homelessness

-- Rapid Rehousing
+- Rapid Re-Housing